 Windows Terminal is the latest console app made by Microsoft.
-It is a feature-rich console that supports multiple profiles and tabs that simultaneously hosts PowerShell, command Prompt, WSL distros, and much more.
+It is a feature-rich console that supports multiple profiles and tabs that simultaneously host PowerShell, command Prompt, WSL distros, and much more.
 It is a fully open-source application and is available on GitHub.

 However, if you don’t use the Terminal app often and want to remove the “Open in Windows Terminal” context menu entry from the File Explorer in Windows 11, in that case, this gearupwindows article will guide you.